 “Luxury neo-colonial hotel in Rio's boho mountainside barrio, evoking tropical and ethnic Brazil in its art and interior design”

-There are 44 rooms and suites, making this by far the largest hotel in Santa Teresa.
-All are light, airy and generously sized, with white walls, wood furnishings and a handsome mixture of indigenous Brazilian and neo-colonial décor.
-No 2 are the same, but smooth slate shower rooms, top-quality bed linen and exceptionally comfortable kingsize beds come as standard.
+All rooms are light, airy and generously sized, with white walls, wood furnishings and a handsome mixture of indigenous Brazilian and neo-colonial décor.
+No two are the same, but smooth slate shower rooms, top-quality bed linen and exceptionally comfortable kingsize beds come as standard.
 We don't use the word 'exceptionally' lightly here - the owners took the 150% import tax on the fine North American beds on the chin, so intent were they on providing their guests with the optimum sleeping conditions.

 Ground-floor rooms have smooth burnt-cement floors, while those upstairs have varnished wood floors.
 If you want a bathtub and a good view, make a special request.
 All rooms come with fresh orchids, giant wood-framed mirrors and fluffy white bathrobes.